MeyerSoundLaboratoriesInc/occt/dox/overview/overview.md

 When the installation is complete, you will find the directories for 3rd party products (some might be absent in case of custom installation) and the main **OCCT** directory:

-@image html /overview/images/overview_3rdparty.png
-@image latex /overview/images/overview_3rdparty.png
+@figure{/overview/images/overview_3rdparty.png}

-The contents of the OCCT-7.0.0 directory (called further "OCCT root", or $CASROOT) are as follows:
+The contents of the OCCT-7.3.0 directory (called further "OCCT root", or $CASROOT) are as follows:

-@image html /overview/images/overview_installation.png "The directory tree"
-@image latex /overview/images/overview_installation.png "The directory tree"
+@figure{/overview/images/overview_installation.png, "The directory tree"}

   * **adm**   This folder contains administration files, which allow rebuilding OCCT;
   * **adm/cmake**  This folder contains files of CMake building procedure;
-  * **adm/msvc**  This folder contains Visual Studio projects for Visual C++  2005, 2008, 2010, 2012 and 2013 which allow rebuilding OCCT under Windows platform in 32 and 64-bit mode;
+  * **adm/msvc**  This folder contains Visual Studio projects for Visual C++ 2010, 2012, 2013, 2015 and 2017 which allow rebuilding OCCT under Windows platform in 32 and 64-bit mode;
   * **data**  This folder contains CAD files in different formats, which can be used to test the OCCT functionality;
   * **doc**  This folder contains OCCT documentation in HTML and PDF format;
   * **dox**  This folder contains sources of OCCT documentation in plain text (MarkDown) format;